Acts 6:1-7

 Troubles within the Church Even Then

 In spite of persecution, the apostles continued to preach and to teach in the temple and from house to house Jesus as the Christ (5:42), and the church continued to grow.
 And with growth come problems that often require furtherance of administration and more efficient organization to better satisfy the needs of the group.
 The precise problem that arose in this instance was a complaint from the Hellenistic Jews that their widows were “neglected in the daily distribution.”
-The Hellenistic Jews were those who spoke Greek and had lived outside of Palestine (it is hard to speak of a geographical or political entity called “Israel” at that time, but instead of Judea, Samaria, and Galilee).
+The Hellenistic Jews were those who spoke Greek and had lived outside of Palestine.
+(It is hard to speak of a geographical or political entity called “Israel” at that time, but instead, Judea, Samaria, and Galilee).
 The Palestinian Jews spoke Hebrew.
 Thus, even in the earliest church, problems occurred, and, in this case, due to oversight.

 The answer of the apostles was swift and decisive, and because it was so, and no need of repentance is recorded, we must assume that no overt sin such as prejudice was committed.
 The apostles do imply that the charge of oversight was justly laid and was the product of their being overwhelmed with ministry.
 As a result, they allow the Hellenists to choose from among themselves seven men “full of the Spirit and of wisdom” to see to the task of the maintenance of the widows so that the apostles could instead “devote [them]selves to prayer and to the ministry of the word.”
 The seven men thus chosen, the apostles laid hands on them in an act of commissioning (ordaining?), and as a result of this division of labor, “the word of God continued to increase, and the number of disciples multiplied greatly.”
 Even many priests “became obedient to the faith.”